karmaniverous/stan/README.md

 ```
 outputPath: stan
-combinedFileName: combined
+includes: []
+excludes: []
 scripts:
   build: npm run build
   knip: npm run knip
   lint: npm run lint
   test: npm run test
   typecheck: npm run typecheck
+defaultPatchFile: /stan.patch
 ```

 3. Generate artifacts

 ```
-# runs all configured scripts concurrently; creates stan/archive.tar
+# Run all configured scripts (no archives by default)
 npx stan

-# run selected scripts only (preserves order when -s is used)
+# Run selected scripts only (preserves order with -s)
 npx stan test typecheck -s

-# run all except <keys>
+# Run all except <keys>
 npx stan -e knip lint

-# combine outputs into a single artifact
+# Produce code archives (regular + diff) after running scripts
-npx stan -c
+npx stan -a

-# compute an archive diff (always-on when archive runs; snapshot is created on first run)
+# Put script outputs INSIDE the archives (and do not keep them on disk)
-npx stan -d   # optional; retained for plan display
+npx stan -a -c
 ```

 Snapshot & Diff (the duo)

-- Always-on diffs: If you include the archive task, STAN writes stan/archive.diff.tar containing only changed files since the last snapshot.
+- Always-on diffs (with -a): If you pass -a/--archive, STAN writes stan/archive.diff.tar containing only changed files since the last snapshot.
 - First-run behavior: No snapshot yet?
 Your diff equals the full set—simple and predictable.
 - Snapshot policy:
   - Normal runs: Create a snapshot only if one does not exist.